akuczera/odin-tutorials/README.md

 # TheOdinProject
-This repo contains all code related to The Odin Project tutorials and challenges.
+This repo contains all code related to The Odin Project tutorials.